 When and how does information about policy outcomes constrain public official position-taking?

 When do cross-party coalitions form on behalf of reforming a failed policy?

 Knowing that important changes to address inequality can come from the bottom up, just as much as they can be top down, I study the civic engagement and political mobilization of new constituencies.
 My recent projects and working papers include:

 As a former K-12 educator, I am invested in exploring the ways in which the unique history and structure of the American education system impact innovation, policy making and reform.
 My recent projects and working papers include:

 “Measuring Policy Diffusion: An Examination of Teacher Evaluation Practices.” working paper with NaLette Brodnax.

 EFFECTIVE PEDAGOGY AND INSTRUCTION IN THE SOCIAL SCIENCES

 In addition to studying political drivers of inequality, I study strategies that can help create more equitable classrooms by examining effective instructional practices in the social sciences.
 I am particularly interested in documenting successful strategies for teaching reading and writing, which can pose substantial barriers to an equitable classroom experience.
 My recent projects and working papers include:

 “Examining the Effect of Explicit Writing Instruction on the Quality of Student Writing.” with Colin Brown and George Soroka.
-Revise and resubmit at Journal for Political Science Education.
+Forthcoming at Journal of Political Science Education.